cloud-66-internal/help.cloud66.com/_maestro/the-basics/concepts-and-terminology.md

 Containerization is made possible by **container engines** - systems that allow containers to be developed, packaged and run on your infrastructure.
 At Cloud 66 we support [Docker](https://www.docker.com/) which is the market leading container engine (or “runtime”).

-If you’d like to learn more about this concept, we have an in-depth guide in our Skycap documentation.

 ## Orchestration

 Software orchestration is a way to automate the routine management of your applications and the infrastructural environments on which those applications run.